Udaybhan19/MobileFace_dataset/README.md

 - **Age:** Contains the true age of each subject.
 - **Gender:** Contains the gender of each subject, with values either "Man" or "Woman".

-### Contact
+## Cropped_front_face

+This folder contains 87 gallery images for the face verification task.
+These are cropped front face images, with the name of images corresponding to the Subject ID.

+## license Agreement
+-
-If you have any questions about this dataset, please contact Udaybhan Rathore at [udayrathore748@gmail.com](mailto:udayrathore748@gmail.com).
+- If you have any questions about this dataset, please contact Udaybhan Rathore at [udayrathore748@gmail.com](mailto:udayrathore748@gmail.com).